Koli National Park: Attractions

-The most well-known vantage point in the park is Ukko-Koli, which has a grand view to the east over Pielinen Lake.
+A popular vantage point in the park is the summit of Koli Hill, named Ukko-Koli, which offers a grand view to the east over Pielinen Lake.
 The Heritage Center Ukko and Hotel Koli are situated near the point.
-Two long scenic lifts operate here during the summer.
+Two long scenic lifts operate at the location during the summer.

 There are also many caves in the Koli area, such as Pirunkirkko, which is 34 m long and 1–7 m high.

 Koli has inspired many painters and composers, such as Jean Sibelius, Juhani Aho and Eero Järnefelt.
 Järnefelt painted a large landscape scene with A.W.
 Finch and Ilmari Aalto in 1911.
 This painting can be seen in the Helsinki railway station restaurant.
 Painters discovered Koli in the 19th century, and it has been called one of the best natural scenes in Finland.

 There are two ski resorts in the Koli area: Loma-Koli for families and Ukko-Koli for more advanced downhill skiers.
 There are three ski lifts and six ski slopes in Ukko-Koli.
 The highest vertical drop is 230 m and ski slopes range from 800–1500 m long.
 There are four ski lifts and six ski slopes in Loma-Koli.
 The highest vertical drop is 145 m and ski slopes are 530–1050 m long.
 Two of the slopes are for snowboarding.
 There are also snow castles for children.